What happens if an inspector finds you're breaking regulations on grading pig carcases or classifying beef carcases.

 Types of enforcement action

-- enforcement notices - these are issued where the inspector finds the problem hasn’t been resolved when they visit again; the notice states the offence the inspector believes you are committing and specifies the measures you must take within a specific time; it also informs you of your right to appeal
+- enforcement notices, which are issued where the inspector finds the problem hasn’t been resolved when they visit again; the notice states the offence the inspector believes you are committing and specifies the measures you must take within a specific time; it also informs you of your right to appeal

-- penalty notices - these are issued if you don’t comply with an enforcement notice; a penalty notice imposes a fine and gives you 28 days to pay
+- penalty notices, issued if you don’t comply with an enforcement notice; a penalty notice imposes a fine and gives you 28 days to pay

-If a high proportion of the carcases inspected are involved, or if you’ve committed an offence before, RPA can issue an enforcement notice without giving a deficiency notice first.
-The same goes for serious offences relating to a failure to notify, licences, and records and marks.
+If a high proportion of the carcases inspected are involved, or if you have committed an offence before, RPA can issue an enforcement notice without first giving a warning letter.
+The same goes for serious offences relating to a failure to notify, records and marks.

-If RPA prosecutes you, and you’re convicted of an offence relating to marking or labelling carcases in a way that is likely to mislead, there is no limit to the fine the court can give you.
-Other offences carry potential fines of up to £5,000.
+If RPA prosecutes you, and you are convicted of an offence there is no limit to the fine the court can give you.

 How to appeal

-You have 1 month from the date of the enforcement notice to make a complaint to a magistrates court.
+You have 1 month from the date of the enforcement notice to make an appeal to a magistrates court.

-The RPAprovides further information on what RPA does when abattoirs breach the rules.
+The RPA Fixed Penalty Guidance provides further information on what RPA does when abattoirs breach the rules.